-The Endo is very technical skill.
-The gymnast should be well stretched, strong, he/she should feel the swing.
+The endo is a very technical skill.
+The gymnast should be well stretched, strong, and he/she should be comfortable with their swing.
 It begins from handstand in undergrip.
 The body is slightly arched behind the handstand.
-It is recommended to start piking little bit later than handstand.
-In rotation forward the body is piked from the hips.
-The angle of the shoulders is open first 90 degrees till horizontal.
-The arms pushing back the bar.
-Then the shoulders angle is increasing and the body continues compressing.
-The gymnast should pass through bottom vertical in compressed piked pancake.
-In the upswing till the gymnast reaches the horizontal, pushes the bar backward in order to clean the angle of dhopulreds.
-Important move at that stage is shifting the wrists.
-At the same time the body continues compressing in piked straddle.
-The gymnast reach upper vertical compressed with extended shoulders and arms in vertical.
-Follows opening the the body up to handstand.
-The coach should emphasize on the long swing rotation at the first part, compressing the body at the second part, shifting the wrists and correct execution of the press to handstand.
+It’s recommended to start piking a little bit later than handstand.
+In the rotation forward, the body is piked from the hips.
+The angle of the shoulders is open, first 90 degrees until horizontal.
+The arms pushing back on the bar.
+Then the shoulder angle increases, with the body continuing to compress.
+The gymnast should pass through the bottom vertical in a compressed piked pancake.
+In the upswing, until the gymnast reaches the horizontal, they should push the bar backward in order to clean the angle of the shoulders.
+An important move at that stage is the shifting of the wrists.
+At the same time, the body continues compressing in a piked straddle.
+The gymnast reaches the upper vertical compressed with extended shoulders and arms in vertical.
+Next follows an opening of the body up to handstand.
+The coach should emphasize on the long swing rotation in the first part, compressing the body at the second part, shifting the wrists and correct execution of the press to handstand in the third part.

-The skill begins form back giant.
-In the lower vertical the gymnast starts piking from the hips and the back, at the sam time shoulders angle is extended.
-Around upper vertical the gymnast should place the feet soles onto the bar.
-There are two modification of the skill, with legs together and in straddle.
-When perform in straddle the athlete should place the feet close to the hands in shorter straddle.
-The whip of the legs should aggressive enough to ensure acceleration for the successive sole circle.
-Before finishing the circle in upper vertical the gymnast starts pressing to handstand.
-The toe-on toe-off if essential for Japanese Tap and Stalder.
+This skill begins from a back giant.
+In the lower vertical position, the gymnast starts piking from the hips and the back, at the same time the shoulder angle should be extended.
+Around the upper vertical position, the gymnast should place the soles of their feet onto the bar.
+There are two modifications of this skill, one with the legs together and one with the legs in a straddle.
+When performing in a straddle, the athlete should place their feet close to their hands in a shorter straddle.
+The whip of the legs should be aggressive enough to ensure acceleration for the successive sole circle.
+Before finishing the circle in the upper vertical position, the gymnast should start pressing to a handstand.
+The toe-on toe-off is essential for Japanese Tap and Stalder.

-Layout flyaway can be made from front swing or back giant.
-In downswing when near s the lower vertical, the gymnast perform tap swing.
-The difference between regular tap and dismount tap is the timing.
-Tap dismount is performing earlier.
-After the tap the body is in the hollow position.
-It is extremely important, the angle of shoulders is open and the head is in neutral position.
-It should eliminate the risk of performing the flyaway closer to the bar.
-Usually the release is performing when in the up swing the body reach horizontal and slightly above.
-In the flight the body continues the rotation in hollow position.
-Before landing the gymnast should extend to stretched position.
+Layout flyaway can be made from a front swing or a back giant.
+In the downswing near the lower vertical position, the gymnast should execute a tap.
+The difference between a regular tap and a dismount tap is the timing.
+A tap dismount is performed earlier.
+After the tap, the body should be in a hollow position.
+It’s extremely important for the shoulder angle to be open and the head in a neutral position.
+This should eliminate the risk of performing the flyaway closer to the bar.
+Usually, the release is performed during the upswing when the body reaches horizontal or slightly above.
+During the flight, the body continues to rotate in a hollow position.
+Before landing, the gymnast should extend to a stretched position.
 Emphasize on the tap.
 The position of the tap should define the release.
-If the tap is early then usual, means before the lower vertical, the release will be performed upward and forward.
-If the tap is regular, means at the bottom, it is going to be extremely dangerous because the release will be performed predominantly upward.
-One more very important topic - in upward swing the body is in hollow position with the shoulders arm fully extended and the head is middle position.
+If the tap is performed early (before the lower vertical) then it usually means that the release will be performed upward and forward.
+If the tap is regular (at the bottom) then it’s going to be extremely dangerous because the release will be performed predominantly upward and close to the bar.
+One more very important topic - in the upward swing, the body should be in a hollow position with the shoulders and arms fully extended with the head in the middle position.

 Integral part of gymnastics coaching process are skill drills.
 They help gymnasts to learn easier and technically correct.
 With GYM DRILL PRO you will find variety of ideas for the most the basic gymnastics skills.
 There are plenty of images with skill drill progressions.
 It is intended to support explicitly the qualified coaches in their daily coaching business.
 DO NOT practice without the guidance of proper professionals.